Unleashed97/geo-world/README.md

 # Geo world

-It's the project that helps to find out some info about countries around the world.
+That's the project that helps to find out some info about countries around the world.

 ## Stack
 - React